cmsc388z/lectures/lecture-4.md

 Sometimes you might want to use libraries not contained within `std`.
 To do this, we'll need to use `Cargo.toml`.

 The Cargo.toml file for each package is called its manifest.
 It is written in the TOML format.
-Every manifest file consists of the following sections:
+Every manifest file consists of many sections, some of which are listed below.

  - cargo-features — Unstable, nightly-only features.
  - [package] — Defines a package.